Hemingway special

-A Hemingway special is an all day cocktail based on the Floridita daiquiri and is recognised by the IBA.
-It is made with rum, lime juice, maraschino liqueur, and grapefruit juice and served in a double cocktail glass.
+A Hemingway special is an all day cocktail based on the Floridita daiquiri.
+It is recognised as an IBA official cocktail by the IBA.
+The Hemingway Special is made with rum, lime juice, maraschino liqueur, and grapefruit juice, and served in a cocktail glass.

 History

-Ernest Hemingway, who stayed in Cuba, tried the Floridita's signature drink, the Floridita daiquiri, and said "That's good but I prefer it without sugar and double rum," which became a cocktail now known as the Hemingway daiquiri or the Papa Doble.
-This recipe was later modified further, adding grapefruit juice to the mix, at which point the drink was dubbed the "Hemingway special".
+Ernest Hemingway, who stayed in Cuba, tried the Floridita's signature drink, the Floridita daiquiri, and said "That's good, but I prefer it without sugar and double rum."
+This became a cocktail now known as the Hemingway daiquiri or the Papa Doble.
+His recipe was later modified further, adding grapefruit juice to the mix, at which point the drink was dubbed the "Hemingway special".